davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 ## Supplementary Figures
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S1.png)
 **Supplementary Figure S1.** Statistics for BCFtools.
-For each condition replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
-The average and the standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
+For each condition replicate samples (_n_ = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
+The average and the standard error of the mean are reported for each one of the measurements included: (A,B) average number (#) of total RES; (C,D) average percentage (%) of RES in REDIportal; (E,F) average percentage of RES in Alu regions.
 Different threshold values for the minor allele frequency (MAF) were chosen as shown above.
 <br />
 <br />
 <br />
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S2.png)
 **Supplementary Figure S2.** Statistics for RED-ML.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
-The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; and E) and F) average percentage of RES in Alu.
+The average and standard error of the mean are reported for each one of the measurements included: (A,B) average number (#) of total RES; (C,D) average percentage (%) of RES in REDIportal; (E,F) average percentage of RES in Alu regions.
 Different values for the detection threshold were chosen as shown above.
 <br />
 <br />
 <br />
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S3.png)
 **Supplementary Figure S3.** Statistics for REDItools2.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
-The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
+The average and standard error of the mean are reported for each one of the measurements included: (A,B) average number (#) of total RES; (C,D) average percentage (%) of RES in REDIportal; (E,F) average percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen as shown above.
 <br />
 <br />
 <br />
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S4.png)
 **Supplementary Figure S4.** Statistics for SPRINT.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
-The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
+The average and standard error of the mean are reported for each one of the measurements included: (A,B) average number (#) of total RES; (C,D) average percentage (%) of RES in REDIportal; (E,F) average percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen as shown above.
 <br />
 <br />
 <br />
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S5.png)
 **Supplementary Figure S5.** Statistics for JACUSA2.
 For each condition, replicate samples (n = 3) were merged into one sample excluding RNA editing sites (RES) not present in the three replicates and present in the HEK293T cell line.
-Different measurements are reported: A) and B) total number (#) of RES; C) and D) percentage (%) of RES in REDIportal; E) and F) percentage of RES in Alu regions.
+Different measurements are reported: (A,B) total number (#) of RES; (C,D) percentage (%) of RES in REDIportal; (E,F) percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen.
 <br />
 <br />
 #### Supplementary Tables